Kicksecure/security-misc/README.md

 - Provide the option to modify machine check exception handler.

+- Disallow sensitive kernel information leaks in the console during boot.

 - Enable the kernel Electric-Fence sampling-based memory safety error detector which can identify heap out-of-bounds access, use-after-free, and invalid-free errors.